leanera/nuxt-i18n/README.md

 [![npm version](https://img.shields.io/npm/v/@leanera/nuxt-i18n?color=a1b858&label=)](https://www.npmjs.com/package/@leanera/nuxt-i18n)

-> [Nuxt 3](https://v3.nuxtjs.org) module for internationalization w/ locale auto-imports & localized routing.
+> [Nuxt](https://nuxt.com) module for internationalization with locale auto-imports & localized routing.

-This module's intention is not to provide a full-blown solution for internationalization like @nuxtjs/i18n, but offer a lean, effective and lightweight set of tools to cover your needs.
+This module's intention is not to provide a full-blown solution for internationalization like [@nuxtjs/i18n](https://i18n.nuxtjs.org/), but offer a lean, effective and lightweight set of tools to cover your needs without the bloat of a full-blown solution.

 ## Key Features